Sewankambo Scholarship Program

 Developing African Medical Leadership

-The Sewankambo Scholarship Program couples outstanding African clinicians with at least one internationally-recognized investigator who commits to providing five years of substantive, on-going mentorship.
-During the five years, the program transitions the young clinicians into independent scholars and researchers, internationally recognized in their own right.
-The program creates protected research time, resources, and intensive mentoring opportunities for competitively selected individuals with high potential for success, enabling ambitious candidates at various stages of their career to succeed to degrees not often possible in resource-limited settings.
+The Sewankambo Scholarship Program was designed to transition the brightest young Ugandan clinicians into internationally-recognized, independent scholars and researchers.
+The program creates protected research time, resources, and intensive mentoring opportunities for competitively selected individuals with high potential for success, enabling ambitious candidates at various stages of their career to succeed to degrees not often possible in resource-poor settings.